Kotlin/kotlinx.serialization/docs/builtin-classes.md

 ### Deserializing collections

-During deserialization the type of the resulting object is determined by the static type that was specified in the source code &mdash; either as the type of the property or as the type parameter of the decoding function.
+During deserialization, the type of the resulting object is determined by the static type that was specified in the source code &mdash; either as the type of the property or as the type parameter of the decoding function.
 The following example shows how the same JSON list of integers is deserialized into two properties of different Kotlin types.